james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 ### Performance Metrics
 <img src="overview.png?raw=true"/>

+### Conclusions
 Upon analyzing the strategy's performance over the specified backtesting period, we observe significant positive indicators, such as a promising `Alpha` (0.211) and a high `Sharpe Ratio` (3.262).
-These impressive metrics suggest that the strategy has the potential to outperform the market and is relatively less risky in comparison to its returns.
+These metrics suggest that the strategy has the potential to outperform the market and is relatively less risky in comparison to its returns.
 However, it is essential to acknowledge a caveat: the specific backtesting time period was deliberately chosen due to the anticipated cointegration and high correlation between ING and TCB during that timeframe.
 This introduced a look-ahead bias, implying that the strategy might not perform as effectively if a different backtesting period were employed.
+Additionally, this strategy is especially profitable when the market is performing poorly - the profit is resulted from mispricing, and mispricings are likely to happen when the market goes down or volatility increases.

 To ensure greater robustness, it is recommended to backtest the strategy with multiple pairs and over a longer timeframe.

-Additionally, this strategy is especially profitable when the market is performing poorly - the profit is resulted from mispricing, and mispricings are likely to happen when the market goes down or volatility increases.

 ## End note
 Whilst initially struggling to wrap my head around Kalman Filters, creating one from scratch greatly helped with my understanding.
 Using it to implement a pair trading strategy was interesting and it was satisfying to find a backtesting period in which this strategy performed well.